Digital Access to the Performing Arts - by Magda Romanska (Hardcover)

 About the Author

-Magda Romanska is Professor of Performing Arts at Emerson College and Faculty Associate at Berkman Klein Center for Internet and Society at Harvard University.
+Magda Romanska is Professor of Performing Arts at Emerson College, Faculty Associate at Berkman Klein Center for Internet and Society at Harvard University, and researcher at metaLAB at Harvard.